Vieper1/the-lighter/README.md

 # THE LIGHTER
 Started with the game idea: <b>What you don't see is not real!

-#### Story Cover and Play
+### Story Cover and Play

-&nbsp; &nbsp; &nbsp; &nbsp; It's a 2.5D game where you play as Lumino, the ball with the magical flashlight </br>
+It's a 2.5D game where you play as Lumino, the ball with the magical flashlight </br>
-&nbsp; &nbsp; &nbsp; &nbsp; Anything you can't see without the flashlight only exists when it's lit by it
+Anything you can't see without the flashlight only exists when it's lit by it

 </br>